Describe your journey of faith?

 I mostly sing praise and worship songs because that is what I was created to do!
 It’s hard for me to sing solos because I just want to get into that praise zone.
 If I sing a solo, it’s usually an old hymn.
 I enjoy singing, so I love to listen to a good, catchy tune, but I want to sing a song that has meaning!

 God has blessed me to be able to do two solo albums and several CDs of praise and worship with my church choir.
 I have also produced several children’s CDs.
-I believe in training the younger generation of praisers!
+I believe in training a younger generation of praisers!

 If you weren’t singing what would you be doing and why?